RahulsaravananS/BUDDI.AI-INTERN-ASSIGNMENT/README.md

 # Buddi7.py

 Two graphs in which one represent the misclassification with respect to various threshold and another represent the decision boundary is perpendicular to the regression line which classify 2 classes

+# Buddi7(2).py

+This is the extension of buddi7.py assignment in which sigmoidal function also implemented.